sshtools/forker/forker-services/README.md

-# Forker Servers
+# Forker Services

 ## Introduction

-Forker Servers provides a way of starting, stopping and querying local system services.
+Forker Services provides a way of starting, stopping and querying local system services.
 Multiple implementations are provided for the 3 main operating systems the Forker suite supportes.
 On Windows, the *sc* command is currently used (with polling).
 On Linux and Unix there are multiple options, with the most efficient being the SystemD DBus based one.